betterscientificsoftware/bssw.io/Site/Categories/Collaboration.md

 --->

 - **Software publishing and citation:**
-Venues that facilitate the publication of software as a distinct artifact (from, e.g., scientific papers).
-Resources on citation policies for software as a distinct artifact.
+Publishing and citing software as a distinct artifact (from, e.g., scientific papers), and publication venues focusing on software development topics, as distinct from the scientific results and methods.

 <!---
     - [What Is Work on Software Publishing and Citation?](Topics/WhatIsWorkOnSwPublishingAndCitation.md)